-Everywhere you look there are cats.
+Street cats are everywhere in Marrakech.
 Rubbing alongside the cafe owners each has their own little territory in the shade.
 Some have food left out for them by a friendly human neighbour.
-Moroccans hate to waste food and any scraps are left out for the birds and any cats or dogs who may find the morsels.
 They have also learnt the best shops to loiter outside.
 The butcher will have scraps, the cafe will have scrag ends from a plate.
 Others have learnt the art of begging.
 Appearing from nowhere as your food arrives at the table they have mastered the longing look, silently sitting patiently waiting, knowing that the humans will eventually relent and provide an offering.

 Why are there so many street cats in Marrakech?

 Neutering animals is not a high priority in Morocco.
 In many countries where cats are a part of the family, neutering is a routine procedure carried out when they are young before they are really ready to start to think about the fun they can have with another cat.
 Finances play a huge part in the process as well.
 There are usually more pressing needs for limited funds in Morocco.
 Traditional Islamic belief plays a part as well.
 Many locals believe that God will provide for all living creatures and that if God has provided life then it is not our decision to interfere with nature or take away the cats chance of being a parent.
 Things are slowly changing and people are starting to see how a neutering programme helps the lives of street cats and the population of cats as a whole, but as with everything it takes time.